 "It made sense to continue utilizing the new format," he said.
 "We saw increases in viewership and overall fan engagement, and the qualitative feedback we heard from players, coaches, media and fans was overwhelmingly positive."

 We have yet to see it at the college basketball level, but could you imagine an NCAA championship game with the Elam Ending?
-Buzzer beaters would be no more, but a game-winning shot that ends the game on the spot would be ice cold.
+Late-game buzzer beaters would be no more, but a game-winning shot that ends the game on the spot would be ice cold.
+It almost seems like we'd see NBA games in the regular season or even the NBA G League use the ending before we see college hoops adopt the rule for the first time.

 Longstanding rules in sports are nearly impossible to change, but it's cool to see the Elam Ending being recognized by the NBA.
 Will it be adopted universally across basketball?
 I doubt it, but it's certainly a fun wrinkle that replaces games ending with a billion fouls and timeouts.